 The point is that the numbers reflected in the Animal Welfare Reports do not reflect the true total numbers.
 The numbers of animals in research facilities far exceed the numbers reported.

-This total - 958,256 individuals—may only represent 10% (or less) of the actual number of animals in research facilities for the year.
-See "What is NOT covered in the reports" to learn about the many species not reflected in these reports.
+This total—934,771 individuals—may only represent 10% (or less) of the actual number of animals in research facilities for the year.